bneil7/bneil7/README.md

 - 🤔 &nbsp; Diving feet first into the tech pool after years of experience in the hospitality industry.
 - 🎓 &nbsp; Bachelor's Degree in Strategic Communication from Northern Arizona University
-- 🌱 &nbsp; Currently learning Full Stack Web Developement at [Lambda School](https://lambdaschool.com/)
+- 🌱 &nbsp; Certified Full Stack Web Developer from [Lambda School](https://lambdaschool.com/)
 - Excited to make this transition in my career!
-Open for project collaboration and internship opportunities.

 <br>
 <h2 align="center">🛠 <br> Tech Stack</h2>